malick08012/AG-News-Topic-Classifier/README.md

 ## How to Run This Project:

- **Open in Kaggle/Colab:** Upload the `.ipynb` notebook file to a new Kaggle Notebook or Google Colab session.
+1.**Open in Kaggle/Colab:** Upload the `.ipynb` notebook file to a new Kaggle Notebook or Google Colab session.

 2.  **Enable GPU:** In Kaggle Notebooks, go to "Settings" (right sidebar) and set "Accelerator" to "GPU".
 In Google Colab, go to `Runtime > Change runtime type` and select "GPU".

-3.
-4.  **Run All Cells:** Execute all cells in the notebook from top to bottom.
+3.  **Run All Cells:** Execute all cells in the notebook from top to bottom.
 The notebook is designed to guide you through installations, data loading, model training, evaluation, and finally, launching the Gradio demo.

-5.
-6.  **Interact with Gradio:** After the final cell executes, look for a public URL (e.g., `https://xxxxxx.gradio.live`) in the cell output.
+4.  **Interact with Gradio:** After the final cell executes, look for a public URL (e.g., `https://xxxxxx.gradio.live`) in the cell output.
 Click this URL to open the interactive classifier in a new tab.